“`html

 Business Property Relief Overview

 Business Property Relief can provide significant inheritance tax savings.
-To qualify, the business or business assets must be transferred as a gift or included in the estate on death.
+To qualify, the business property must have been owned for at least two years before the transfer (whether as a lifetime gift or on death).
 BPR can relieve 100% or 50% of the value of relevant business property, depending on the type of business or asset.
+However, it’s important to note that from April 2026, BPR (along with Agricultural Property Relief) will be capped at 100% relief for the first £1 million of combined qualifying business and agricultural property, with only 50% relief on the excess.

 Qualifying Businesses and Investments